 .
 Sponsored by Senator David Parks before the Senate Committee on Government Affairs, this bill seeks to require

 Tribal police officers

 to be certified equivalent to POST Category I officers before they can exercise the powers of a police officer.
 The bill requires that the authority of a Tribal officer is limited within the boundaries of the Indian property unless a law enforcement agency and the Indian tribe execute an Interlocal agreement to allow the Tribal officer to perform duties outside of the Tribal property.
-An amendment offered by Las Vegas Metro PD would require the County Sheriff in the jurisdiction where the Tribal police resides to enter into that agreement, not just any local law enforcement agency.
+An amendment offered by Las Vegas Metro PD requires the County Sheriff in the jurisdiction where the Tribal police resides to enter into that agreement.
 We testified in support of this bill and its proposed amendment.

-The bill passed out of its Committee, passed from the Senate floor by a vote of 21-0 and was heard by the Assembly Government Affairs Committee on Thursday, May 2, 2019.
+The bill passed out of its Committee, passed from the Senate floor by a vote of 21-0 and was passed by the Assembly Government Affairs Committee on Thursday, May14, 2019.

 cancer which results in temporary disability, permanent disability or death is an occupational disease and compensable as such

 if the cancer develops or manifests itself out of the course of employment of a person who for 5 years or more has been employed as a full-time firefighter or has been acting as a volunteer firefighter, and during the course of the employment was exposed to a known carcinogen that is reasonably associated with the disabling cancer.
 This bill provides that such disabling cancer is an occupational disease and conclusively compensable as such if the cancer develops or manifests itself out of and in the course of employment of a person who for 2 years or more, has been employed as a